Derrick White (baseball)

-Derrick Ramon White (born October 12, 1969) is a former American professional baseball first baseman.
+Derrick Ramon White (born October 12, 1969) is an American former professional baseball first baseman.
 He played for three seasons in Major League Baseball (MLB) for the Montreal Expos (1993), the Detroit Tigers (1995), and the Chicago Cubs and Colorado Rockies (1998).
 He also played one season in the KBO League for the Lotte Giants (2000), and one season in Nippon Professional Baseball (NPB) for the Hanshin Tigers (2002).